Macrometacorp/docs/docs/search/analyzers.md

 ## Features

-An Analyzer's *features* determine the available term matching capabilities.
+An Analyzer's _features_ determine the available term matching capabilities.
 These features are not applicable with custom Views.

-We support the following features for Search Views:
+We support the following features for search views:

 * `frequency`: How often a term is seen.
 Required for `PHRASE()`.
 * `norm`:  The [normalization constant](https://en.wikipedia.org/wiki/Normalizing_constant) of the term.